-This course is designed to provide the student with an opportunity to actively engage in patient-based, learning experiences under the guidance of a faculty member (preceptor) in collaboration, as appropriate, with residents and/or fellows.
+The Department of Physical Medicine and Rehabilitation offers students elective rotations in Physiatry, Pediatric and Acquired Brain Injury.
+These rotations are designed to provide the student with an opportunity to actively engage in patient- based, learning experiences under the guidance of a faculty member (preceptor) in collaboration, as appropriate, with residents and/or fellows.